angelo-wf/NesJs/README.md

 The CPU has almost all instructions emulated, but it is not cycle-accurate (and doesn't emulate the 'unstable' undocumented instructions).
 The PPU has full background and sprite rendering, but it is also not cycle-accurate.
 The APU emulates all 5 channels, but it is again not fully accurate.
 There are also some other inaccuracies (with OAM-DMA and such).
-Most games however seem to run fine.
+Most games however seem to run fine (except the known broken games listed below).

 Standard controllers 1 and 2 are emulated.

 Supports mapper 0 (NROM), 1 (MMC1), 2 (UxROM), 3 (CNROM), 4 (MMC3) and 7 (AxROM).
 The MMC3's IRQ emulation is not really accurate though.

-There is support for both save states and battery saves (the demo does not yet handle battery saves, though).
+There is support for both save states and battery saves.

 ## Demo